-We are very fortunate to have Dr Ben Jansen practicing in our clinic.
-Ben is a Specialist General Practitioner and qualified to give PRP injections.
+We are very fortunate to have Dr Ken Cameron and Dr John Ward practicing PRP in our clinic.

 Platelet-rich plasma (PRP) is blood plasma that has been enriched with platelets.